llealloo/audiolink/README.md

 # Installation:

-First, have a look at the example scene, "AudioReactor4_ExampleScene".
+First, have a look at the example scene, "AudioLink4_ExampleScene".
 It contains a lot of visual documentation of what is going on and includes several example setups.
 Or cut to the chase:

-1) Drag AudioReactor4 into scene
+1) Drag AudioLink4 into scene
-2) Drag audio source into AudioReactor4/AudioLink -> "Audio Source" parameter.
+2) Drag audio source into AudioLink4 -> "Audio Source" parameter.
-3) (optional, recommended) Drag AudioLinkController4 into scene and drag AudioLink into the controller's "Audio Link" parameter
+3) (optional, recommended) Drag AudioLink4Controller into scene and drag AudioLink4 into the controller's "Audio Link" parameter.

 This is set up automatically to export the _AudioTexture globally (including to avatar shaders).
 To disable this feature, uncheck "Audio Texture Toggle" on the AudioLink object.

 To use the other prefabs like AudioReactiveLight & AudioReactiveSurface, please see the example scene for use cases.
-Generally speaking though, you will just have to drag the prefab into the scene and link the AudioLink object onto it.
+Generally speaking though, you will just have to drag the prefab into the scene and link the AudioLink4 object onto it.

 Also included are 2 other versions of the base module setup with more spectrum bands (32 and 128).
 They are useful in their own way, but the data is dirtier/noisier and less useful with the other prefab objects so far in this toolkit.